What to Know About Social Media and Your Personal Injury Case

 Suffering a personal injury due to someone else’s negligence can be a very painful and frustrating event.
 Beyond the incident itself, pursuing damages can lead to more anger and frustration.

 In these circumstances, it can be tempting to share your experiences on social media.
-However, what too many people don’t realize is that everything you post on social media can and likely will be used against you.
+However, people don’t realize that everything you post on social media can and likely will be used against you.
 If you post compromising information on any social platform, it could prevent you from receiving the compensation you deserve to help recover from your injuries.

 So what can you share and what should you keep to yourself?